 - During the school, the participant gains skills for working on specific case studies with constant guidance of experts in using the available resources.

 - The participant gains knowledge and experience about strengths, weaknesses, opportunities and challenges of the digital transformation of cultural objects.

 - The participant is capable to train others in the use of the presented digital resources and tools for Old-Bulgarian (OCS).

 Go here to see the program (subject to any changes).

-October 19, 2019.
+November 1, 2019 (extended date).
 You can apply by filling out the form, indicating your name, affiliation, function and a short motivation.
 You will be informed within 14 days on receipt of your application.